 Bless as Many Cubans as Possible.

-share & document what you’ve learned, while blessing as many Cuban citizens as possible.
-Our goal is to produce quality marine and cultural analysis for our 2nd book, Cuba Ecology.
-We exist to support the Cuban people of civil society– encouraging life changing friendships among our two countries.
+Our mission is to help you experience the best of Cuba, share & document what you’ve learned, while blessing as many Cuban citizens as possible.
+Our goal is to produce quality marine and cultural analysis for our 2nd book, Cuba Ecology amidst helping restore the ocean.

+The Cuba Scuba Team exists to support the Cuban people of civil society– encouraging life changing friendships among our two countries.
 Come with us to participate in our exciting humanitarian – environmental project.
-Enjoy this author-led, unique learning journey via guided surveys, photography and interviews with the opportunity to have your discoveries published!
+Travel like family on this unique learning journey via guided surveys, photography and interviews with the opportunity to have your discoveries published!

-In 2015, our family obtained a Treasury license (CT-2015-316062-1) to begin the explicit research for writing and publishing our 2nd ecological book.
+In 2015, when the American travel policy to Cuba relaxed, Bill obtained a Treasury license (CT-2015-316062-1) to begin the explicit research for writing and publishing our 2nd ecological book.

-In 2016, in June, we began the lengthy process of working towards an official agreement with Cuba to pursue humanitarian-environmental projects by American citizens that engage and empower the Cuban people with the purpose to produce meaningful research toward the 2nd book and in support of scientific organizations.
+In 2016, in June, Amy began the lengthy process of working towards an official agreement with Cuba to pursue humanitarian-environmental projects that support marine conservation and community projects to engage the heart of the Cuban people & culture with the purpose to produce meaningful research toward the 2nd book and in support of scientific organizations.

-Our marine environmental monitoring & humanitarian support comes along side organizations including: The Guanahacabibes National Park Biology Team, Havana’s Center for Marine Research, the Havana National Aquarium and the Evangelical Christian League of Cuba (LEC).
+Our marine environmental monitoring & humanitarian support comes along side organizations including: The Guanahacabibes National Park Biology Team, Havana’s Center for Marine Research, the Havana National Aquarium and the Evangelical League of Cuba (LEC).

-In 2017, the official partnership
+In the beginning of 2017, the official partnership

 agreement with Cuba was reached allowing the ability to support humanitarian – environmental projects and related travel transactions in conjunction with citizen science opportunities to help with discoveries for our 2nd book.